What it is

 Deep project analysis.
 Read existing vault notes (or work from

 description).
-Identify core goal, unknowns, relevant vault knowledge,
+Identify core goal, unknowns, relevant vault

-at Projects/[Name]/[Name]_Headstart.md with: overview, key decisions,
+a headstart note at Projects/[Name]/[Name]_Headstart.md with:

-2-3 self-contained research prompts (150-400 words each, copy-pasteable
+overview, key decisions, 2-3 self-contained research prompts

-into any AI tool, zero vault dependency), synthesis prompt for after.
+dependency), synthesis prompt for after.

-Frontmatter, brief summary, 10-25 curated excerpts with page numbers,
+Author - Title.md.
+Frontmatter, brief summary, 10-25 curated

-threads to follow.
-Don't summarize every chapter.
+excerpts with page numbers, threads to follow.
+Don't summarize

-Update commands reference.
+Update the commands reference.

 ### CHECKPOINT 5